Mythoholics

 Crossing Into the Eternal

 In Egyptian belief, death was not an end but a perilous journey.
 Beyond the mortal world lies the Duat, a realm of mystery, danger, and divine judgment.
-Here, the souls of the dead navigated rivers, gates, serpents, and trials, seeking eternal life under the guidance of gods like Osiris and Anubis.
+Here, the souls of the dead faced numerous challenges such as navigating treacherous rivers, overcoming gatekeepers, and enduring trials overseen by deities like Osiris and Anubis to secure eternal life.

 The Role of the Book of the Dead